MCarlomagno/mini-based/README.md

 # Mini-based 🧸

-An experimental implementation of a total anarchy based rollup
+An experimental implementation of a total anarchy based rollup.

 ## Components